-Hands on STEM learning event for 5th Grade Students with teachers and professionals led by trained college and university student mentors on a university campus.
+Hands on STEM learning event for 5th Grade Students with teachers and professionals led by trained university, college and high school student mentors on a university campus.

 Science Blast will:

 - Expose NASA Science Missions exploration of our solar system with students

 - Inspire students to pursue a degree in Science, Technology, Engineering, or Math (STEM)

 - Learn how science questioning helps to determine space mission direction

 - Link science & engineering through thematic space science activities by hands-on experiments

 - College and university students serve as space science mentors at NSSD and other local events as space science activity coordinators;